minhduchoang301/A-Habit-Calendar/README.txt

-# Calendar - Group 250
+# Calendar - Group 250 - CSC207H1S 2020 - University of Toronto

 ## How to use:
 Run Main.main() to access the options to perform on the user and its calendar's activities.
 Throughout the TextUI, you will be given choices to operate.